yohasebe/monadic-chat-cli/README.md

 ## Future Plans

-- Improve error handling mechanism
+- Improved error handling mechanism to catch incorrect responses from GPT
-- Develop a DSL to define templates in an easier, more tasteful fashion.
+- Develop a DSL to define templates in a more efficient and systematic manner.
 - Develop scaffolding capabilities to quickly build new apps

 ## References